Avoiding Cross-Cultural Faux Pas

 Common Cross-Cultural Mistakes

 Below we've listed actions and items that could cause offense in a variety of cultures and countries.

 This list is not exhaustive!
-Please let us know about customs in your country using the "Ask questions or share your experience" link at the bottom of this article.
+Please let us know about customs in your country using the comments section at the bottom of this article.

 People abstain from eating and drinking certain foods for many religious and cultural reasons.
 Manners and expectations at the table can also differ.

 - In Asian and Russian cultures, it's common not to talk during a meal because the food is the focus.
 Most conversation takes place after dinner.
 This isn't the case in, for example, Japan, where colleagues often discuss work after hours and while socializing over a meal.